 Community Resource Centers

-Early Childhood Support Services
+Early Childhood Prevention Services

 The Guidance Center’s Great Start Readiness Program (GSRP) is a high-quality preschool program for four-year-old children with factors that may place them at risk of low educational obtainment.
 Click here for more information.

 Head Start is a free, quality preschool program for three and four-year-old children.
 This program helps children get ready for kindergarten by teaching them pre-reading and writing skills as well as how to get along with other children.
 Classrooms are run by highly trained and credentialed teachers and each day includes healthy meals and snacks.
 Families must meet income criteria in order to be eligible, although all families are encouraged to apply.
 Click here for more information.

 Infant and Early Childhood Mental Health Services offer home-based therapeutic services and support for pregnant women and families of infants, toddlers, and preschoolers through age 6.
 Therapists provide relationship-focused parent-child therapy, developmental guidance, emotional support, advocacy, and linking and coordinating of community resources.
 For children experiencing difficulties in child care or school, we offer classroom support and consultation.
 Our goal is to support the parent-child relationship and promote the child’s optimal development at home, school and in the community.
 Click here for more information.

 Now you can use web and mobile tools to help you get better and stay mentally strong. myStrength is safe and secure and offers personalized resources to improve your mood.

 To sign up for myStrength:

 2. Enter your information, and the following Access Code:

 - if you are a Member/Consumer: DWMHAc